baranga/baranga.github.io/about.md

 climbing and travelling around the world.
 I'm also a part time knife smith, at least I try to become one.

+After several years of living in Berlin I moved back to my hometown: Schwerin.

 ## Skills
 - Coding
   - PHP